 What Is Depression?

 There’s a difference between occasional depression and a depressive disorder.
 A depressed mood characterizes depression.
 This happens to everyone at some point in their lives.
 For those with a depressive disorder, this experience is chronic and continued.

-According to Psychology Today, a depressive disorder is, "An illness that involves the body, mood, and thoughts, interfering with daily life, normal functioning, and causes pain for both the person with the disorder and those who care about him or her.”
+According to Psychology Today, a depressive disorder is “an illness that involves the body, mood, and thoughts, interfering with daily life, normal functioning, and causes pain for both the person with the disorder and those who care about him or her.”

-If you or someone in your life is struggling with a depressive disorder, it’s important to realize that people across the country struggle with depression every day.
+If you or someone in your life is struggling with a depressive disorder, it’s essential to realize that people across the country struggle with depression every day.
 Stigmas around mood disorders and a lack of education can make living with a mood disorder more difficult.
 That’s why Northpoint Washington has dual diagnosis programs to help people recover from addiction and safely manage depressive disorders.

 The following signs and symptoms of depression can vary somewhat, depending on the type of depression you have.
 They include:

 - Experiencing symptoms of anxiety